Curves on K3 surfaces and modular forms

 The symmetry of the Hessian of $\phi$ implies that $E\udot$ is indeed symmetric. \begin{itemize} \item[(Q4)] Is the answer to Questions $1'$ or 2 positive if there exists a holomorphic function $\phi$ on $A$ for which with the induced symmetric obstruction theory ? \end{itemize}

+In fact, the previous example \eqref{PidealP} provides a counterexample also to (Q4) as it is easily seen\footnote{We thank Dominic Joyce for this observation.
+The published version of this paper erroneously claimed to prove that the scheme defined by the ideal \eqref{PidealP} is not the critical locus of any holomorphic function on any smooth variety.
+A correct example of a zero scheme of an almost closed 1-form with this property is now constructed in \cite{1form}.} to be the critical locus of the holomorphic function

-We will prove that the answer to (Q4) is yes when the surjection $\text{Ob}\to\O_P$ (coming from a vector field on $P$ as in \eqref{vfield}) is the restriction of a vector field on $A$ along which the holomorphic function is constant.
-In our applications, $A$ and $P$ are products with $\C$ and the vector field is $\partial_t$ pulled back from $\C$.
-By averaging $\phi$ over the action of $S^1$ on $\C$, we can assume $\phi$ is $\C$-invariant.
+on $\C^3$.
+However, we will prove the answer to (Q4) is \emph{yes} when the surjection $\text{Ob}\to\O_P$ (coming from a vector field on $P$ as in \eqref{vfield}) is the restriction of a vector field on $A$ \emph{along which the holomorphic function is constant}.
+In our application to stable pairs, $A$ and $P$ are products with $\C$, the vector field is $\partial_t$ pulled back from $\C$, and the potential $\phi$ is $\C$-invariant.

 \begin{prop} Let $\phi$ be a holomorphic function on $A$, and let $v$ be a vector field on $A$ satisfying $v(\phi)=0$.
 Suppose $v$ does not vanish on

 and let $\text{\em Ob}\to\O_P$ be the induced surjection \eqref{vfield}.
 Then, the composition